-Copies of the submissions received by the Regulator are available on the Regulations Review Submissions page.
+Copies of the submissions received by the Regulator and a summary of submissions are available on the Regulations Review Submissions page.

 Current legislative positionAlthough there are challenges in applying the current definitions to some new technologies, the Regulator is obliged to perform the functions required by the Act and apply the legislation as it stands today.
 Please see the Regulator’s general advice on regulatory coverage of new technologies.

-Questions and Answers on the Regulations Review (PDF 101 KB)
+Questions & Answers on the Technical Review of the Gene Technology Regulations 2001 (PDF 73 KB)

-Questions and Answers on the Regulations Review (DOCX 26 KB)
+Questions & Answers on the Technical Review of the Gene Technology Regulations 2001 (DOCX 28 KB)